 On the other hand, if you don’t know Elmer Formby from Elmer Fudd, Elmer Gantry or Elmer the Cow, say до свидания.
 Some Nagants have been sporterized with synthetic stocks, which is fine for anyone who likes old wine in new bottles.
 To me, its heresy and whoever does such a thing should be have the Nagant’s eighteen-inch long spike bayonet shoved right up their old Moon River, if you get my thrust.

 If the bolt requires persuasion by force, deadly or otherwise, just say до свидания and pass it by.
 A sticky bolt can be cured, but why choose a rifle that’s already a bigger ball-breaker than Hillary Clinton?
 Open the bolt and point the barrel straight up without scaring any passing pilots.
-Give the rifle a little shake or slap, or touch the bolt handle lightly, and the bolt should slide open on its own. Ура!
+Give the rifle a little shake or slap, or touch the bolt handle lightly, and the bolt in good condition should slide open on its own. Ура!

 Function-check the safety.
 The cocking knob looks inviting, but it’s so close to the stock that there’s no way to grab it properly.
 Seated or standing, brace the butt on your leg, body or crook of your elbow with the bolt closed.
 Squeeze the knob between the first two fingers of your strong hand, or your thumb and forefinger (which never works for me).